MIR4-HQ/MIR4-HQ/README.md

   FUUCCKK THIS IS WORSE THAN THE LAST TIME but okay its fine bruh im handing this formatting shit to Future Cappy 😂😂😂 <br>
   hi im future cappy and you forgot to put one of your reading disasbilities you fucking dumbass past cappy

+  i removed the cool typing thing ill put it back soon but yummy cupcake ymmyyy

   </details>